Food safety

 Food safety agencies, such as the FDA and USDA FSIS in the United States, establish food safety laws and oversee their implementation.
 Down the line, state and local food safety agencies help with the enforcement of food safety laws.

 As food business owners, your responsibility is to train your team of food handlers and ensure that they are applying the proper food practices.
 In some countries, food processors are required to at least have proof, such as a food handler certification or food handlers card, that they are competent enough to produce safe food.
-This is in addition to the EHO Food Hygiene certification required in some countries for the processing and distribution of foods.
+This, is in addition to the EHO Food Hygiene certification, is required in some countries for the processing and distribution of foods.

 What is a Food Safety Plan?